-Welsh schools mental health scheme to 'tackle stigma' - BBC News
+Welsh schools mental health scheme to 'tackle stigma'

 'Talking saved me'

-Time to Change Wales champion Laura, from Tredegar, Blaenau Gwent, has lived with severe depression with psychotic symptoms for as long as she can remember.
+Time to Change Wales champion Laura Moulding, 20, from Tredegar, Blaenau Gwent, has lived with severe depression with psychotic symptoms for as long as she can remember.

 At age seven or eight, she realise hearing voices was not something everyone experienced, but she kept it a secret and her mental health got worse.